 You may choose to use chart paper or a projector.
 Consider distributing to students their own individual Word Splash template.

-3. Make predictions between vocabulary words and broader topic.
+3. Make predictions between vocabulary words and a broader topic.

 Now students brainstorm and predict as a whole class how the vocabulary terms relate to the topic they’re about to explore.